 Can I install a transfer switch myself?

-If you have some knowledge of electrical wiring and follow the instructions provided by the maker of the transfer switch, you can install the switch yourself.
+If you have some knowledge of electrical wiring and follow the instructions provided by the maker of the transfer switch, you can install the transfer switch yourself.